anaisgg23/cse15l-lab-reports/labreport5.md

 ---
 ## Part 1: Debugging Scenario

 🤷‍♀️<span style="color:blue">Student:</span> Hey!
-I am currently trying to run my grade server using a githib student submission url to run my grader and I received output saying that the clone finished but there was also an error message saying "no source files" I have included a screenshot of the output and my grade class. of my termianal output, my guess is there is some sort of bug in my Grade class but I don't know what it is.
+I am currently trying to run my grade server using a github student submission url to run my grader and I received output saying that the clone finished but there was also an error message saying "no source files" I have included a screenshot of the output and my grade class. of my termianal output, my guess is there is some sort of bug in my Grade class but I don't know what it is.

 ![image](https://github.com/anaisgg23/cse15l-lab-reports/assets/156368955/be3bfd60-4bb7-42cd-8117-b677083535d1)